 Why the Union Oyster House Needs to Be Part of your Boston Itinerary

 I’ll get into all the history fun facts in a bit.
-The main reason is simply because it’s so unique and different!
-To me it was more of an attraction rather than just a lunchtime sit down.
+The main reason is simply that it’s so unique and different!
+To me, it was more of an attraction rather than just a lunchtime sit-down.

 We had a super treat awaiting us as well.
 The manager, James Malinn, took us on a tour of the restaurant and brought life to the building.